odch/flightbox/README.md

 $ npm run build
 ```

-Copy index.html and build directory to the server.
+Copy the build directory to the server.